hyperads/ios-sdk/docs/_banner.md

 # Banner

-The HyperADX Banner ads allow you to monetize your iOS apps with interstitial ads.
-This guide explains how to add interstitial ads to your app.
+The HyperADX Banner ads allow you to monetize your iOS apps with banner ads.
+This guide explains how to add banner ads to your app.
 See the [list of available types](../README.md#ad-types) for information of other supported ad formats.

 ### Set up the SDK